ghga-de/ghga-metadata-schema/docs/schema_markdown/Biospecimen_description.md

 # Slot: description

-A concise description about the Biospecimen source, the collection method, and the protocol which was followed to process the Biospecimen.
+A concise description about the Biospecimen source, the collection method, and the protocol which was followed to process this Biospecimen.

 URI: [GHGA:Biospecimen_description](https://w3id.org/GHGA/Biospecimen_description)